moodlehq/mdlrelease/README.md

 ### On demand release

-Used to produce an on-demand release for the master branch.
+Used to produce an on-demand release for the main branch.
 This type of release skips all stable branches.
 The following steps must be followed to perform an on-demand release.

 **0. Ensure that we have achieved true roll-ability**